Adelic solenoid I: Structure and topology: Adelic solenoid

-is the profinite completion of $\Z$, which is a compact, perfect and totally disconnected Abelian topological group homeomorphic to the Cantor set.
+is the profinite completion of $\Z$, which is a compact, perfect and totally disconnected abelian topological group homeomorphic to the Cantor set.
 Being $\hat{\Z}$ the profinite completion of $\Z$, it admits a canonical inclusion of $\Z\subset\hat\Z$ whose image is dense.
 We have an inclusion $\hat\Z\overset{\phi}\to{S^1_\Q}$ and a short exact sequence $0\to{\hat\Z}\overset{\phi}\rightarrow S^1_\Q\overset{\pi_1} \rightarrow S^1\to1$.

 The solenoid $S^1_\Q$ can also be realized as the orbit space of the $\Q$--bundle structure $\Q \hookrightarrow \mathbb{A} \to \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers which is a locally compact Abelian group, $\Q$ is a discrete subgroup of $\A$ and $\A/\Q \cong S^1_\Q$ is a compact Abelian group (see \cite{RV}).
 From this perspective, $\A/\Q$ can be seen as a projective limit whose $n$--th component corresponds to the unique covering of degree $n\geq 1$ of $S^1_\Q$.
-The solenoid $S^1_\Q$ is also called the \textsf{algebraic universal covering space} of the circle $S^1$.
-The Grothendieck Galois group of the covering is $\hat{\Z}$, the \textsf{algebraic fundamental group} of $S^1_\Q$.